 In the beginning, the study of nutrition was incredibly simple: you ate food and it made you sick or it didn’t.
 This information was passed along from person to person so other people could avoid the foods that made them sick without having to taste it for them.
 Some foods were also found to make one feel better during times of illness.

-The process of gathering food also began to involve longer periods of time between harvesting and consumption and processing techniques were developed to make the food last longer.
+The process of gathering food also began to involve long periods of time between harvesting and consumption and processing techniques were developed to make the food last longer.
 This had an impact on the healthfulness of food and early on it was recognized that these foods could be pleasurable to eat and could also sustain life for short periods of time when no other food was available, but they could not be used for long-term sustenance.

 In the late 19th and early 20th century, rapid industrialization, a large global population and emerging global conflicts led to a scarcity of so-called fixed nitrogen which is an absolutely essential component of fertilizer.
 Fixed nitrogen is also a key component in the making of explosives.